 How long does the coil last for?

-The Mirena IUS can be left in place for up to five years and then needs to be replaced.
+The Hormonal IUS can be left in place for up to five years and then needs to be replaced.

 When can I rely on it for contraception?